Soteria: Efficient Symbolic Execution as a Functional Library: : for Rust

-The \rusteria interpreter is parametric on a module that implements the Rust \lstinline|State| interface, which define the type of the state and pointers, as well as symbolic computations for interacting with the state using these pointers.
-This design enables \rusteria to run either low-level byte-precise analyses for monomorphic code, or high-level polymorphic analyses where types are abstracted away; we currently only exercise the former in \rusteria.
+\paragraph{The \rusteria State} The \rusteria interpreter is parametric on a module that implements the Rust \lstinline|State| interface, which defines the type of the state and pointers, as well as symbolic computations for interacting with the state using these pointers.